 While winter in Santorini isn’t ideal for groups that want to party and spend time in the sea, it is an excellent idea for lone travelers, couples, and small groups that want to relax and enjoy their time.

-Of course, not everything is open, but there is some beauty in that.
-You’ll get to experience a slower pace of life, and sometimes, that’s a beautiful thing to behold.
+Of course, not everything is open, but there is beauty in that.
+You’ll experience a slower pace of life; sometimes, that’s a beautiful thing to behold.
 Additionally, Santorini is often a place that many people feel priced out of during the summer months, and in that case, winter could be the answer to visiting this sought-after location.Share